BerlinUnited/berlinunited.github.io/docs/guides/git-hooks.md

 # Git-Hooks
+!!! note
+    TODO: explain how to set them up on windows with cygwin.

 If you want to execute a script (sh, python, ...) after a certain git action (see https://git-scm.com/docs/githooks), you can put an